Paul Rose (writer): Video games

 In 1993 Rose founded the Teletext-based video games magazine Digitiser.
 This ran until 2003, with the service reaching over 1.5 million viewers a week.

 In 2014, the Digitiser brand returned as an online website titled Digitiser 2000, penned by Rose.
 This was followed in 2018 by a video series, Digitiser: The Show, a retrogaming magazine show funded through Kickstarter.
 The programme now takes the form of shorter weekly uploads to its YouTube page, titled Digitiser Mini.

 Rose has also written for Official PlayStation Magazine and Retro Gamer.
 From 2003 to 2008 he also wrote a monthly column in Edge entitled Biffovision.

 Rose also devised the storyline for the multi-format video game Future Tactics.

 Children's television

 Rose is the co-creator and lead writer of the CBBC sitcoms Dani's House, its follow-up Dani's Castle and the programme 4 O'Clock Club, which was nominated for 'Best Children's Comedy' at the 2012 BAFTA Children's Awards.
 Rose has also worked on the CITV series My Parents are Aliens, which itself was nominated for 'Best Children's Drama' at the 2004 BAFTAs.

 Rose has also worked on shows such as Half Moon Investigations, Barking!, The Worst Witch and Sooty.

-As of 2019, Rose is currently working on the CBBC show Almost Never, a comedy-drama series co-created with Jeremy Salsby and starring Emily Atack and Kimberly Wyatt.
+In 2019, Rose co-created (with Jeremy Salsby) the CBBC show Almost Never, a comedy-drama series starring Emily Atack and Kimberly Wyatt.